enthusiastic-js/form-observer/packages/react/README.md

 }
 ```

-For more details on what `createFormValidityObserver` and `useFormValidityObserver` can do (like custom validation, manual error handling, and more), see our [documentation](https://github.com/enthusiastic-js/form-observer/blob/main/docs/form-validity-observer/integrations/react.md).
+For more details on what `createFormValidityObserver` can do (like custom validation, manual error handling, and more), see our [documentation](https://github.com/enthusiastic-js/form-observer/blob/main/docs/form-validity-observer/integrations/react.md).

 ## Other Uses